Matt Thornton (martial artist): SBG International Association

 As Thornton's renown grew he became a well-known figure in martial arts world and was frequently featured in martial arts magazines championing 'aliveness'. and other concepts of his training methods.
 His training expanded from his own gym in Oregon into over 400 training seminars at martial arts training facilities worldwide.
 Beginning in 1998 Matt's seminars were made available as commercial video tapes, which further spread his ideas and reputation in the martial arts community.

 The popularity of his methods and philosophy led to the formation of several affiliated gyms beginning in the late 1990s.
 In 2001 this was formalized as the Straight Blast Gym International Brazilian Jiu Jitsu Association.
-As of 2012 the Straight Blast Gym international organization includes over 35 gyms worldwide including locations in Australia, Canada, Ireland, Iceland, South Africa, South Korea, Sweden, and UK.
+As of 2012 the Straight Blast Gym international organization includes over 35 gyms worldwide including locations in Australia (Leichhardt, NSW and Albany, WA), Canada, Ireland, Iceland, South Africa, South Korea, Sweden, and the UK.
+Thornton himself owns 2 gyms in Portland, Oregon, and Vancouver, Washington.
 SBG is affiliated as a registered academy through the IBJJF and USBJJF.